 Actually what's great is that us Satanists think gift giving and overindulgence is great.
 So we celebrate all of it, just with the Christianity element expunged.

 Yeah, they're common sense based ways of navigating the world, really.
-We're interested in preserving Western civilization, that's why we see the rise of theism dangerous.
-I know Christianity has been largely Westernized now, but it's still a cult from a foreign land trying to impose its values and tear down our civilized society.
-We don't aim to convert anyone.
-We're more interested in people pursuing their own choice of religion or philosophical inclinations.
+We're interested in preserving western civilisation, that's why we see the rise of theism dangerous.
+I know Christianity has been largely westernised now, but it's still a cult from a foreign land trying to impose its values and tear down our civilised society.
+We don't aim to convert anyone, we're more interested in people pursuing their own choice of religion or philosophical inclinations.
 It's about preserving people's rights to live as they want, as long as they're not harming anyone else.
 That's, if you like, our silver rule.

 And what goes down in there?

-There are certain procedures—particular words are read from a book, or they can be printed on to parchment for more aesthetic value—and to the outsider, this would look like devil worship.
+There's certain procedures – particular words are read from a book, or they can be printed on to parchment for more aesthetic value – and to the outsider this would look like devil worship.
 It's because in the ritual chamber Satan is referred to, temporarily given a persona, if you like.
-If people haven't read the necessary material, all they see is a satanist asking Satan for something.
-But it's all wrapped inside this ritual chamber environment.
-It's not meant to do anything other than change your mental state.
+If people haven't read the necessary material, all they see is a Satanist asking Satan for something.
+But it's all wrapped inside this ritual chamber environment, it's not meant to do anything other than change your mental state.